 What occurs to an original form when, in the course of its natural cell growth, it genetically transforms itself into a structure?
 Fractality occurs independent of whether plants (in this example, bamboo) or animals (in this example, sponges) are considered.
-Using SEM, we can observe how bamboo consist of bamboos that in turn consist of even smaller bamboos or how sea sponges consist of sponges that consist of smaller sponges (Fig. 1).
+Using SEM, we can observe how bamboo consists of bamboos that in turn consist of even smaller bamboos or how sea sponges consists of sponges that consist of smaller sponges (Figure 1).

-Figure 1.
-SEM photos done by Alberto T. Estévez, to display structural fractality, 2008-09.
-Top row, bamboo (x1, x10, x200, x400, x3000).
-Bottom row, sea sponges (x1, x100, x400, x3000, x7000).
+Figure 1: Top row, bamboo (x1, x10, x200, x400, x3000).
+Bottom row, sea sponges (x1, x100, x400, x3000, x7000) imaged with an SEM to display structural efficiency and fractality, 2008-09 (Photos: Alberto T. Estévez).

 The architect cannot be indifferent to this fact.
 Until recently, our structures have been based on pillars, slabs and walls.
 Today, thanks to new digital 3D printing technologies, we can also design structures that use this triple level of internal fractality, which facilitates an economical use of material in the search for greater structural efficiency (and lightness).
 Let us bear this idea of fractality in mind as we proceed.

 "I captured the purest and most pleasant images of Nature.
 Nature, who is always my Teacher. (...)
 The great book, which is always open and which we must make an effort to read, is that of Nature; the other books are taken from this one and contain the errors and interpretations of men. (...)
 Everything comes from the great book of nature (...).
 This tree next to my workshop: this is my teacher!"
 (Puig-Boada, 1981).

 Ultimately, these words of Antonio Gaudi are based on the concept of bio-learning, which today has become a planetary imperative for global sustainability.
 Architects increasingly understand the change of reference that this concept implies, which can also be recognized in Toyo Ito's development of Gaudi's idea of the teacher-tree: